Revisiting Friedmann-like cosmology with torsion: newest constraints from high-redshift observations: Methodology and results

-In the frame works of flat and non-flat Case II models, i.e., torsion term and cosmological constant $\Lambda$ term simultaneously drive to accelerate the expansion of our Universe.
-The left panel of Fig. 4 shows the constrained results for $H_0$, $\Omega_m$, and $\alpha$ with the flat Case II model at $1\sigma$ and $2\sigma$ contours by using high redshift observational quasars and BAO datasets.
-Table I presents the mean values of the parameters with $68.3\%$ confidence uncertainties.
-We see that both $H_0=66.09^{+1.30}_{-1.36}$ $\Mpc$ and $\Omega_m=0.321^{+0.007}_{-0.007}$ are in very good agreement to the $\Lambda$CDM model with $1\sigma$ regions from Planck 2018 CMB observations, with a small positive value $\alpha=0.025^{+0.017}_{-0.015}$.
-With such parameters the model is totally compatible with the recent cosmic acceleration, with the dark energy component being represented by the torsion parameter $\alpha$ and the cosmological constant $\Lambda$.
-For the non-flat Case II model, the final results of cosmological parameters and torsion parameter are $H_0=66.16^{+1.79}_{-1.61}$ $\Mpc$, $\Omega_m=0.322^{+0.010}_{-0.011}$, $\Omega_k=0.030^{+0.285}_{-0.217}$, and $\alpha=0.016^{+0.055}_{-0.064}$ and presented in the right panel of Fig. 4, and the numerical results are summarized in Table 1.
-This proves once again that the combination of such two types of quasars and BAO observations has very strong potential for the constraint on cosmological parameters.
-Our constrained results on cosmological parameters are well consistent with the work \cite{2021MNRAS.505.2111L}, where considered several theories of modified gravity constrained by multiple measurements of high-redshift quasars and 11 BAO datasets.
-However, it is worth noting that the matter density parameter $\Omega_m$ constrained by such dataset combination tends to be higher than that from other cosmological probes, as was remarked in the previous works \cite{Risaliti2018,Khadka}.
-This suggests that the composition of the universe characterized by cosmological parameters can be comprehended differently through high-redshift quasars.
-Meanwhile, the determination of $\Omega_k$ suggests no significant deviation from flat spatial hypersurfaces, although favoring a somewhat positive value in the non-flat Case II model.
-In this case, our results also show that there is no obvious evidence against the existence of the torsion effect in our Universe.
+In the framework of flat and non-flat Case II models, i.e., torsion term and cosmological constant $\Lambda$ term simultaneously drive the accelerated expansion of the Universe.
+The left panel of Fig. 4 shows the constraint results ($1\sigma$ and $2\sigma$ contours) for $H_0$, $\Omega_m$, and $\alpha$ for the flat Case II model, by using the observations of high-redshift quasars and BAO.
+Table I presents the best-fit values of the parameters with $1\sigma$ uncertainties.
+We see that both $H_0=66.09^{+1.30}_{-1.36}$ $\Mpc$ and $\Omega_m=0.321^{+0.007}_{-0.007}$ are well consistent with the results of Planck 2018 CMB observations based on $\Lambda$CDM model, with a small positive value of the torsion term of $\alpha=0.025^{+0.017}_{-0.015}$.
+Such model based on these parameters is fully compatible with the scenario that cosmic acceleration being represented by the torsion parameter $\alpha$ and the cosmological constant $\Lambda$.
+For the non-flat Case II model, the final results of cosmological parameters are $H_0=66.16^{+1.79}_{-1.61}$ $\Mpc$, $\Omega_m=0.322^{+0.010}_{-0.011}$, $\Omega_k=0.030^{+0.285}_{-0.217}$, and $\alpha=0.016^{+0.055}_{-0.064}$.
+The numerical results are summarized in Table 1 and presented in the right panel of Fig. 4.
+Our constraints on cosmological parameters are well consistent with the recent study of \citet{2021MNRAS.505.2111L}, in which several modified gravity theories are probed with multiple measurements of high-redshift quasars and BAO datasets.
+It is worth noting that the matter density parameter $\Omega_m$ derived from such dataset combination tends to be higher than that from other cosmological probes, as was remarked in the previous works \cite{Risaliti2018,Khadka}.
+This suggests that the composition of the Universe characterized by cosmological parameters can be comprehended differently through high-redshift quasars.
+However, the determination of $\Omega_k$ suggests no significant deviation from flat spatial hypersurfaces, although favoring a somewhat positive value in the non-flat Case II model.
+In this case, our results also show that there is no obvious evidence against the existence of the torsion effect in the Universe.